-Over time, these markings and symbols have transformed into written languages, of which it is estimated that there are nearly 4,000.
+Over time, these markings and symbols have transformed into written languages.
+Of which it is estimated that there are nearly 4,000.

 To understand the complete history of symbols as we know them today, it is necessary to see where the word came from in the first place.

-The word symbol is a late Middle English word that only appeared after the Norman conquest in 1066, with the merge of Indo-European, Germanic and Anglic languages into English as we know it today.
+The word symbol is a late Middle English word that only appeared after the Norman conquest in 1066, with the merge of Indo-European, Germanic, and Anglic languages into English as we know it today.
 The actual merger words are slightly different depending on where you look, but the two common ways that I have seen it are:

-- Sun (Greek for with) + Ballein (Greek for to throw) = Sumbolon (Greek for mark/token) – Changing to symbolum (Greek as the mark for a Christian) – Then symbol as a late Middle English word as we know it now.
+- Sun (Greek for with) + Ballein (Greek for to throw) = Sumbolon (Greek for mark/token) – Changing to symbolum (Greek as the mark for a Christian)

 - Or straight from the Greek word symballein, meaning “to toss together.”

-Whichever way you look at the word symbol, it is an old one, with a lot of history behind it.
+Whichever way you look at the word symbol, it is an old one with a lot of history behind it.

-However, the more common way that we see the word now often has a meaning that fits well with the Greek word symballein, which often connotates joining together, veiling, or hiding, which stopped people from completely understanding the meaning behind the symbol itself.
+However, the more common way that we see the word now often has a meaning that fits well with the Greek word symballein, which often connotates joining together, veiling, or hiding, which has stopped people from completely understanding the meaning behind the symbol itself.

-Spiritual Symbols – Symbolism
+Spiritual symbols – Symbolism

 You can see the same fuzzy transition between many different symbols.
 However, it can go even further from the “life force, or God” meaning, into the stranger, more conflicting adaptations.
-People change the symbol slightly to have concepts of much darker entities such as vampires.
+People change the symbol slightly to have concepts of much darker entities, such as vampires.
 However, my personal belief is that this is more of a cult following and adaptation to a worldwide understanding.

 The actual history of spiritual symbols is a difficult subject to cover.
-As you saw at the beginning of this article, symbols, in general, are very old, and we have no way of knowing for sure what they meant.
+As you saw at the beginning of this article, symbols, in general, are very old, and we have no way of knowing for sure what they mean.
 However, if we had to pick a time to start our journey, I think that we should start with the triangle, and here is why:

 There is a lot of awe behind the pyramids of Giza.
 Furthermore, they date back to around 2550 B.C.
 The triangle is the oldest shape that many people think of when they hear the words symbols, even if it is not the first thought.
 Furthermore, no matter how you look at it, the Ancient Egyptians had a keen sense of spirituality.

-There are a lot of facts that point to the spirituality of the Egyptians with the pyramids, such as co-ordinates and positioning.
+There are a lot of facts that point to the spirituality of the Egyptians with the pyramids, such as coordinates and positioning.
 We will look at those as we go through the individual symbols in more depth in different articles.

-Varieties of Spiritual Symbols
+Varieties of spiritual symbols